mia-cx/docs/content/Projects/canvas/index.md

 license_url:
 ---

-canvas is a web platform that lets record labels, publishers and host and market their content effectively.
+canvas is a web platform that lets record labels, publishers and artists host and market their content effectively.

 ## The target audience